 Healing Substance Use Through a Trauma-Informed, IFS Lens

 At Chris Peters Psychotherapy, I offer a trauma-informed, compassionate alternative to traditional substance use treatment—one that doesn’t pathologize you or pit you against yourself.
 Instead, I use an Internal Family Systems (IFS) approach to get curious about the parts of you that turn to substances and explore what they’re trying to protect.
+If you do not resonate with a 12 Step program or are not quite ready to make that step, we can offer a different approach to your recovery.

 Substance Use Through an IFS Lens: What Does That Mean?